 Last Updated on

 Always camera-ready from every angle, to say San Francisco is a beautiful city is an understatement of gargantuan proportions.
-Should you need proof of what I’m talking about, here are some unique spots where you can soak it all in with your kids and even some with your dog in tow.
-Make sure your phone or your camera is fully charged because these views are all truly snapshot-worthy!
+Should you need proof, here are some unique spots to soak it all in with your kids and even some with your dog in tow.
+Be sure your phone or camera is fully charged because the best views in San Francisco are all truly snapshot-worthy!

 Golden Gate Bridge